-- (A) salaries, compensation, or employee benefits; - (B) campaign or political contributions that are made and reported in accordance with state law; - (C) hospitality extended for a purpose unrelated to the official business of the city; - (D) a public award or reward in recognition of public service or professional achievement, if the aware or reward is reasonable in light of the occasion; - (E) gifts or other ceremonial symbols of recognition presented by representatives of governmental bodies or political subdivisions who are acting in their official capacities; - (F) a loan from a lending institution made in its regular course of business on the same terms generally available to the public; - (G) complimentary copies of trade publications; and - (H) anything of value received as a devise, bequest, or inheritance. - (c) Municipal management district boards.
+- (ii) solicited an offer of employment, received, and not rejected an offer of employment, or accepted an offer of employment. - (b) Recusal and disclosure.
+A city official or employee whose conduct would violate Subsection (a) shall follow the recusal and disclosure requirements in Section 12A-24 of this chapter. - (c) Exceptions.
+A personal benefit does not include: - (1[A]) salaries, compensation, or employee benefits when the salaries, compensation, or employee benefits are not given in exchange for a city employee's or city official's official action or lack of action; - (2[B]) campaign or political contributions that are made and reported in accordance with state law; - $(\underline{3}[C])$ hospitality extended for a purpose unrelated to the official business of the city; - (4[D]) a public award or reward in recognition of public service or professional achievement, if the award or reward is reasonable in light of the occasion; - $(\underline{5}[\Xi])$ gifts or other ceremonial symbols of recognition presented by representatives of governmental bodies or political subdivisions who are acting in their official capacities; - $(\underline{6}[F])$ a loan from a lending institution made in its regular course of business on the same terms generally available to the public; - (7[G]) complimentary copies of trade publications; and - (8[H]) anything of value received as a devise, bequest, or inheritance. - (d) Municipal management district boards.
 The restrictions and requirements of this section do not apply to a member of a municipal management district board.